House of Villains: Season 3 (2026)

-Production and release
+Production

 Filming for the series began in early February 2023 at The Valley Villa in Los Angeles.
 House of Villains was officially announced by NBCUniversal, E!'s parent company, on May 9, 2023.
 Joel McHale was revealed to be the host of the series on the same day.
 The series is produced by Irwin Entertainment with John Irwin, Dave Kuba, Eli Frankel, and Matt Odgers serving as executive producers.
 In August 2023, E! revealed the first season's cast and announced the series would premiere on October 12, 2023.
 The series premiere aired simultaneously on E!'s sister channels Bravo, Syfy, and USA Network.
 On September 7, 2023, an official trailer was released.
 The first season of the series became available to stream on Peacock on February 19, 2024.

 On January 18, 2024, E! renewed the series for a second season and announced that production for the second season would begin in February 2024.
 On March 27, 2024, the cast of the second season was revealed.
 In August 2024, an official trailer for the second season was released and it was announced that the second season would have a two-night premiere on October 9 and October 10, 2024.
 Like the first season, the second season premiere aired simultaneously on E!'s sister channels Bravo, Syfy, and USA Network.
 The first two episodes of the second season became available to stream on Peacock on October 16 and October 17, 2024, with subsequent episodes being released one week after their original air date.
-On May 9, 2025, it was announced that the series was renewed for a third season and would move to Peacock, which is set to premiere in early 2026.
+On May 9, 2025, it was announced that the series was renewed for a third season and would move to Peacock, which premiered on February 26, 2026.